Graduate Student/Research Assistant Insurance

 - Reasonable efforts should be made to prorate the costs if the RA is working on multiple projects and/or only working a portion of their time on a particular project.

-- The insurance period will run for an entire year starting form the first day of fall semester.
+- The insurance period will run for an entire year starting from the first day of fall semester.

 - The School of Graduate Studies recommends using an 8% inflationary factor to project future costs.